What Is Workers’ Compensation?

-The purpose of worker’s comp is to cover an employee’s medical costs and lost wages due to any work-related injury.
+The purpose of workers’ compensation (or workers’ comp) is to cover an employee’s medical costs and lost wages due to any work-related injury.
 Workers’ comp is required by law and governed by individual states.

 Why You Want Workers’ Comp

-Companies don’t deliberately set out to endanger employees and most organizations implement safety precautions to prevent workplace injuries.
-But accidents are unplanned.
-The good news for businesses is the mandatory expense comes with several employer protections.
+Companies don’t deliberately set out to endanger employees, and the majority of organizations implement safety precautions to prevent workplace injuries.
+But accidents still happen.
+The good news for businesses is that the mandatory expense of a workers’ compensation policy comes with employer protections.

-When employers delve into the world of workers’ comp they often wonder why the term “comp” doesn’t stand for “comp”-licated.
+When employers delve into the world of workers’ comp, they’re often left wondering why the term “comp” doesn’t instead stand for “comp”-licated.
 While well-intended, the complex rules governing coverage, codes, and proper classifications can flap even the unflappable.
 The calculations used to determine the cost of workers’ compensation coverage are based on the type of work, industry, and number of employees, and can be easily misinterpreted.

 It takes dedication and focus to grow a company and consistently achieve organizational goals.
-Managing workers’ comp on top of everything else a company handles can be stifling.
-If you’re looking for ways to streamline processes and maximize productivity, Pay-As-You-Go workers’ compensation may be the solution you need.
+Managing workers’ comp on top of everything else a company handles can be a challenge.
+If you’re looking for ways to streamline processes and maximize productivity, pay-as-you-go workers’ compensation may be the solution you need.

 Consolidating workers’ comp payments with payroll simplifies management for employers.
 Instead of paying insurance invoices separately, the premium is automatically deducted with each payroll.

-Pay-As-You-Go offers other these valuable benefits businesses need to better manage coverage, avoid risk, and stay compliant.
+Pay-As-You-Go offers these valuable benefits businesses need to better manage coverage, avoid risk, and stay compliant.

-Insurance coverage provided by the largest, and highest-rated carriers offers the quality you need at competitive rates.
+- High-quality insurance carriers and coverage – Insurance coverage provided by the largest and highest-rated carriers offers the quality you need at competitive rates.
 You can also access expert insurance industry support whenever questions arise.

-Pay-As-You-Go lets you Pay-What-You-Owe!
-When you pay premiums based on actual payroll figures, you won’t have end-of-year audit surprises.
+- Risk reduction – Pay-as-you-go lets you pay what you owe.
+When you pay premiums based on your company’s actual payroll figures, you won’t have end-of-year audit surprises.